dougbinks/RCCpp_DX11_Example/README.md

 ## Initial Project Setup with Visual Studio
 In this section I'm going to give an overview of the steps needed to setup a Visual Studio solution and projects with the files needed for RCC++, using the Dear ImGui example app as a basis.

-Both Dear ImGui and RCC++ are on Github, and both provide Visual Studio project files.
+Both Dear ImGui and RCC++ are on GitHub, and both provide Visual Studio project files.
 However, the project files need to be updated to match the version of VS in use.
 A simple approach to the project setup would be to fork each repo, but for this tutorial we copy the project files into another folder so we can keep the source repos clean of any changes.

 This is somewhat tedious so I recommend you skip to the next chapter - if you're following along with the code you can grab the starting project on branch Project_Setup in your git clone using:
 ```